Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 #### SC3.
 Economic success: Breakeven of costs for community
 Once the library is deployed within BEEFY, it will immediately start saving users' transaction fees.
 We consider the MMB library to be an economic success once the accrued fee savings it produces for the community exceed the fixed cost of our proposal.

-This success criterion will therefore be reached once the Polkadot/JAM ecosystem's cost savings of MMB against MMR exceeds 684'000 CHF[^success-reward-calculation-method].
-This amount corresponds to the full cost of completing milestones 1 through 6 (639'000 CHF) and the costs linked to completing these three success criteria (45'000 CHF; this latter compensation will be defined later).
+This success criterion will therefore be reached once the Polkadot/JAM ecosystem's cost savings of MMB against MMR exceeds the sum of 639'000 CHF[^success-reward-calculation-method] -- corresponding to the full cost of completing milestones 1 through 6  -- and the to-be-determined audit cost.
+Notice we internally will cover the cost of achieving success criteria 1 & 2, save for audits.
 This threshold ensures that any success rewards paid cannot result in a net financial loss for the community.

 ### Reward Structure